-There are other ways to get a reduced rate, besides opting for a shorter rate lock period.
-The bigger down payment you can make, the better the interest rate will be, since you will have more equity from the beginning.
-You might opt to pay points to bring down your interest rate over the life of the loan, meaning you pay more initially.
-To many people, this makes financial sense..
+In addition to going with a shorter lock period, there are more ways you may be able to get the best rate.
+The more the down payment, the lower the interest rate will be, as you will have more equity from the beginning.
+You can pay points to improve your rate for the life of the loan, meaning you pay more initially.
+For a lot of people, this makes sense and is a good deal..

 Got a Question?